 She Really Values Her Alone Time

-It's hard to get carried away while cleaning, especially if you're a neat freak like we are.
+It's easy to get carried away while cleaning, especially if you're a neat freak like we are.
 Once we get started scrubbing, it's hard to stop until every little spot in the house is clean.
 However, this creates problems if you lose your focus and forget to polish yourself a path out of the room.
 This woman did exactly that while her husband was across the room laughing it up from the safety of the couch.

 We wish this was a video instead of a picture.
 She probably had the most hilarious reaction when she looked up and realized that she'd be stuck standing there for hours!